 On a year-over-year basis, currency exchange rates negatively impacted reported sales by approximately 5.7% and 4.3% for the three and nine-month periods ended September 30, 2022, respectively, compared to the comparable periods of 2021, primarily due to the strengthening of the U.S. dollar against most major currencies in 2022.
 If the currency exchange rates in effect as of September 30, 2022 were to prevail throughout the remainder of 2022, currency exchange rates would decrease our estimated full year sales by approximately 5.0% on a year-over-year basis.
-From September 30, 2022 through the date of this Quarterly Report on Form 10-Q, the U.S. dollar continued to strengthening of the U.S. dollar against major currencies would adversely impact the Company's sales and results of operations for the remainder of the year, and any weakening of the U.S. dollar against major currencies (e.g., euro, pound sterling) would positively impact our sales and results of operations for the remainder of the year.
+From September 30, 2022 through the date of this Quarterly Report on Form 10-Q, the U.S. dollar continued to strengthen compared to other major currencies including the euro.
+Any further strengthening of the U.S. dollar against major currencies would adversely impact the Company's sales and results of operations for the remainder of the year, and any weakening of the U.S. dollar against major currencies (e.g., euro, pound sterling) would positively impact our sales and results of operations for the remainder of the year.